Differential equations and logarithmic intertwining operators for strongly graded vertex algebras: Strongly graded vertex algebras and their modules

 for any $\alpha,\beta\in A$ and $n\in {\mathbb Z}$,

 } \end{defn}

 This completes the definition of the notion of strongly $A$-graded conformal vertex algebra.\\

-For modules for a strongly graded algebra we will also have a second grading by an abelian group, and it is natural to allow this group to be larger than the second grading group $A$ for the algebra.
+For modules for a strongly graded algebra we would also like to have a second grading by an abelian group, and it is natural to allow this group to be larger than the second grading group $A$ for the algebra.
 (Note that this already occurs for the {\em first} grading group, which is ${\mathbb Z}$ for algebras and ${\mathbb C}$ for modules.)

 \begin{defn} {\rm Let $A$ be an abelian group and $V$ a strongly $A$-graded conformal vertex algebra.
 Let $\tilde A$ be an abelian group containing $A$ as a subgroup.
 A $V$-module (respectively, generalized $V$-module)